 I do not hesitate to recommend that you try their products.
 And remember, no one paid me to say this!

 I'm simply delighted to share a high quality, tasty freeze dried backpacking food option with you.

-I am not an affiliate and gain nothing from your transaction, beyond the deep satisfaction of sharing a great source of paleo backpacking food with you
+I'm pleased to have the deep satisfaction of sharing a great source of paleo backpacking food with you.

 And if you're a gluten free hiker, you'll be pleased with their selection, too.

 If we ever meet up on the trail, you're invited for dinner!
 (I'll be the one in the creatively duct taped pants.)